Ichoran/teensy-stimulus/README.md

 Teensy Stimulus has a simple serial protocol for communications.

 A fixed-length command starts with the symbol `~`.
 The following byte or bytes determine how long the command is (content-dependent).
+There are no variable-length commands.

-A variable-length command starts with the symbol `^` and ends with the symbol `$`.
+Returned values start with the symbol `~` if they are fixed-length.
+A variable-length return value is also possible; this will start with `^` and end with `$`.

-The symbols ~, ^, and $ will ONLY appear at the beginning (`~`, `^`) or end (`$`) of a command.
+The symbols ~, ^, and $ will ONLY appear at the beginning (`~`, `^`) and/or end (`$`) of a command.
+No escape sequences are permitted; if an invalid character needs to be returned it will be replaced with underscore `_`.

-Returned values start with the symbol `~` if they are fixed-length, or start with `^` and end with `$` if they are variable length.

 No command or return value may be longer than 60 bytes in addition to the starting `^` and ending `$` if any.
-(So the longest possible message is 62 bytes.)
-This constraint is to ensure that the command fits within one USB packet sent/received by the board.
+Thus, the longest possible message is 62 bytes.
+This constraint is to ensure that the command fits within one 64-byte USB packet sent/received by the board.

 ### Identifying a Teensy Stimulus device

-If you send the command `~:`, a Teensy Stimulus device will respond with a string that starts with `~stim1.0 ` (the version number may be later) plus a device-specific identifying string (that has been set with the Teensy Stimulus EEPROM Programmer)
+If you send the command `~:`, a Teensy Stimulus device will respond with a string that starts with `^stim1.0 ` (the version number may be later) plus a device-specific identifying string (that has been set with the Teensy Stimulus EEPROM Programmer).

 ### Output channels